Stephen0808/ICELUT/README.md

 # Taming Lookup Tables for Efficient Image Retouching

 [Paper](https://arxiv.org/pdf/2403.19238.pdf)

+:star: If CodeFormer is helpful to your images or projects, please help star this repo.
+Thanks! :hugs:

 ## TODO
 - [ ] Add training code and config files
 - [x] Add LUT and inference code